 Age of Child Dilution Rate of Essential Oil to One Ounce Carrier Oil

 physician before use)

 Focus.
 Vetiver Oil or Frankincense Oil.
 Children can take this to school in a roll-on bottle.
-If they find themselves losing focus or needing to calm down they can apply some oil to the area of the hand between the thumb and first finger which makes it easy to inhale during the school day.
+If they find themselves losing focus or needing to calm down, they can apply some oil to the hand between the thumb and first finger, making it easy to inhale during the school day.

 Vetiver.
-Vetiver’s strong scent has grounding, stress-relieving and nervous tension-alleviating properties.
+Vetiver’s strong scent has grounding, stress-relieving, and nervous tension-alleviating properties.
 Vetiver helps balance mood and also promotes sleep if sleep difficulty is included in one’s ADHD symptoms.
 For improved concentration, apply Vetiver to the feet, focusing on the big toe.
-One can also use a necklace with a pendant that will absorb the oil that can be smelled all day.
+One can also use a necklace with a pendant to absorb the oil that can be smelled all day.